Here are the Five Buick Enclave Years to Avoid

 Have you ever been frustrated with trying to open your electric windows but having no luck?
 Picture that, and the fact that your automobile might not even turn start at all.

-The electrical system in the Buick Enclave, in the early models, was a shamble, full of flaws, fire dangers, and poor construction, rendering many of the SUVs useless and with very little resale value.
+The Buick Enclave’s earliest electrical system was full of flaws, fire dangers, and poor construction, rendering many of the SUVs useless and with very little resale value.

 How Many Miles Will a Buick Enclave Last?